PrestaShop/prestashop.github.io/news/_posts/2016-01-15-module-page-awakens.md

 #### And what are the problems we want to solve?

-* **A difficult onboarding for beginners**
-Many of our new users struggle with the concept of modules when they discover the software.
+* **A difficult onboarding for beginners**<br/>Many of our new users struggle with the concept of modules when they discover the software.
 They often don’t understand what modules are for, don’t know when a module is fitted to their needs or when it’s adapted to their business maturity.
 We believe the module page is an important step in learning how you can leverage the power of modules and how you can take advantage of our official marketplace ([PrestaShop Addons](http://addons.prestashop.com/)) when you’re looking to improve the features of your store.

-* **A complex user experience**
-In addition to this, the current UX is too complicated and misleading: users get confused by the mix of installed and non-installed modules, surprised by the number of pre-installed modules at shop creation, and puzzled by the bare minimum description of modules.
+* **A complex user experience**<br/>In addition to this, the current UX is too complicated and misleading: users get confused by the mix of installed and non-installed modules, surprised by the number of pre-installed modules at shop creation, and puzzled by the bare minimum description of modules.
 And I could also add the low performance and repeated page refresh every time you use the filters.
 As a consequence, the module page was limiting the productivity of our users.

-## What do we really really want? (a.k.a. [the Spice Girls question](https://www.google.fr/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwimqqnZhN7JAhWHcBoKHfoNAP4QyCkIIjAA&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DgJLIiF15wjQ&usg=AFQjCNHP36D_RNdOjOPAaqtlpEhPXgimhQ&sig2=MGFUYwCQddO8WO2mZsh2pQ))
+## What do we really really want? (a.k.a. [the Spice Girls question](https://www.youtube.com/watch?v=gJLIiF15wjQ))

 Our ambition is simple: we want to create an “app store” that is as simple and clear as any app store on a smartphone.
 Redesigning the module page in PrestaShop version 1.7.0 is a first but important step towards this objective.
 For merchants building their store, it means the new module page will help them easily find the modules that fit their needs and manage their installed modules.